railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 you for example to check that the stock doesn't fall below a certain level for the product under consideration.

 You can also open the production plan for past periods.
-In this case Open ERP shows you the real stock moves, by period for forecast reports.
+In this case OpenERP shows you the real stock moves, by period for forecast reports.

 If you don't have automated procurement rules for a product you can start procurement at any time based on the estimates of the production plan.
 To do this press the button :guilabel:`Procure Incoming Left` (i.e. remaining) on the :guilabel:`Master Procurement Schedule`.
-Open ERP plans procurement for an amount equal to the entries forecast.
+OpenERP plans procurement for an amount equal to the entries forecast.

 ..
 Copyright © Open Object Press.
 All rights reserved.